 CEBRA’s 2017 Headline Events (For more events see our news feed):

 2017 Annual Meeting of the Central Bank Research Association, Hosted by the Bank of Canada, July 20-21, 2017, Ottawa, Canada.
-The 2017 meeting features six sessions jointly organized by CEBRA and the Bank of Canada.
+The 2017 annual meeting features six sessions jointly organized by CEBRA and the Bank of Canada.
 Further, the meeting features special sessions organized by the Bank for International Settlements, the International Monetary Fund, and the World Bank, as well as an invited session organized by the National Bureau of Economic Research.
 The deadline for submissions was 28 January 2017.
-Program will be announced soon.
+The Program can be accessed here.

 CEBRA’s sessions at the WEAI meetings, San Diego, June 25-29, 2017.
 CEBRA will be organizing four sessions at this event.
 Additionally, we are inviting our members to submit complete sessions.
 The deadline for submission was 22 January 2017.
 Access the program here.

 CEBRA’s BOSTON POLICY WORKSHOP, July 09, 2017, Federal Reserve Bank of Boston, MA, USA.
 Submission deadline was 22 January 2017.
-Program will be announced soon.
+Access the program here.